Bolton for Biden? Witness swap talk revived in wake of bombshell book manuscript

 Sen. Patrick Toomey, R-Pa., reportedly became the latest GOP senator to support witnesses.
 He pitched the idea of a “one-for-one” swap during a closed-door lunch with GOP senators on Monday – one witness for House managers and one for Trump's defense team, the Washington Post reported.

 Meanwhile, Sen. Mitt Romney, R-Utah, who has long said he wants to hear from Bolton, “made a strong pitch” for witnesses during the GOP lunch Monday, according to Politico.
 To convince his fellow Republicans to hear from Bolton, Romney acknowledges it may require a deal on bringing on witnesses that Trump wants.
+Hunter Biden is among the potential witnesses Trump allies have sought.

 LEE ZELDIN: MEDIA REFUSES TO SAY WHAT PART OF BIDEN-UKRAINE ALLEGATIONS AREN'T TRUE